mirsazzathossain/CSC101-Introduction-to-Computer-Science/README.md

-# Introdiction to Computer Science
+# Introduction to Computer Science

-The "Introduction to Computer Science" course at [Independent University, Bangladesh](http://iub.edu.bd) has been designed to provide students with a comprehensive understanding of the basics of programming using Python.
+The **"Introduction to Computer Science"** course at [Independent University, Bangladesh](http://iub.edu.bd) has been designed to provide students with a comprehensive understanding of the basics of programming using Python.
 The course covers a wide range of topics, including fundamental programming concepts like variables, loops, conditional statements, and functions, as well as more advanced topics like data structures and file handling.
 The tutorial sessions are hands-on, allowing students to practice what they've learned and solve problems independently.
 The course has been designed to equip students with the skills necessary to write programs that solve real-world problems and to provide them with a solid foundation in the use of Python for problem-solving.

 # Course Objectives